aqarios/luna-model/README.md

 source .venv/bin/activate
 ```

-This installs only AqModels and runtime dependencies into the `.venv`.
+This installs only LunaModel and runtime dependencies into the `.venv`.

-### Build and Install AqModels
+### Build and Install LunaModel

 #### For Python